kapatterson83/FEWD_TD-Project-1/README.md

 - All social media links lead to external websites and deleted unused social media icons.

 Validation:
-  - HTML validated for index.html, experience.html, gallery.HTML with no errors.
+  - HTML validated for index.html, experience.html, gallery.html with no errors.
-  - CSS validated for styles.CSS with accepted exceptions.
+  - CSS validated for styles.css with accepted exceptions.
   - I checked the pages in Opera, Chrome, and Internet Explorer - everything appears to work.